eslint/rfcs/designs/2021-suppression-support/README.md

 More specifically, when traversing `configuredRules` in `runRules`, ESLint will not [skip disabled rules](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/linter.js#L893) if the `--output-suppression` option used.
 Then the suppression info `{kind: "external", justification: "Globally disabled"}` will be put into [`createReportTranslator`](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/linter.js#L924) and [`createProblem`](https://github.com/eslint/eslint/blob/81c60f4a8725738f191580646562d1dca7eee933/lib/linter/report-translator.js#L357) to create reports with suppressions for disabled rules.

-NOTE that globally disabled rules could be enabled in applying disable directives.
-In that case we should remove the corresponding suppression info.
+NOTE that rules disabled inside of configuration files could not be enabled by inline directive comments (e.g., `/* eslint-enable no-undef */`).
+But the disabling directive comments for disabled rules will still be recorded as an entry of `suppressions`, as described in [What we need](#What%20we%20need).

 ### Reserve inSource suppression